 Abstract (247 words)

 Bundles of filaments (rods) containing actin and cofilin form in neurites of stressed neurons where they cause synaptic dysfunction.
 In E18 rat hippocampal neurons cultured 5-7 days in vitro (DIV), excitotoxic levels of glutamate induce rod formation that occurs predominantly in dendrites and is mediated by AMPA receptors independent of extracellular Ca2+.
 Here we examine if the glutamate receptors responsible for rod formation change during development and address the location of rods between axons and dendrites in rat hippocampal neurons cultured for 7, 14 or 21 DIV and treated for 1 hr with glutamate.
 Inhibition of metabotropic glutamate receptors had no effect on rod formation at any age in culture.
 Antagonists of AMPA receptors blocked rod formation at all ages of development whereas antagonists of NMDA receptors did not decrease glutamate induced rod formation at 7 DIV but did decrease rods in neurons 14 and 21 DIV.
 The number of rods/neuron induced by AMPA declines between 7 and 14 DIV although total glutamate-induced rods/neuron doubled, confirming the increased role for NMDA receptors in rod formation during maturation.
-Furthermore, glutamate-induced rod formation in neurons 7 DIV was Ca2+-independent whereas by 14 DIV rod formation showed [increasing dependence on extracellular Ca2+]?
+Furthermore, glutamate-induced rod formation in neurons 7 DIV was Ca2+-independent whereas by 21 DIV rod formation showed increasing dependence on extracellular Ca2+?
 Rod formation is highest in dendrites of neurons 7 DIV but by 14 DIV rods form predominantly in axons.
 Blockage of vesicular transport and distal neurite function by rods suggest their axonal location would greatly impact the participation of the neuron in which they form within its electrical circuit.

 Also input effects of CsA and other PP2B inhibitors if appropriate.
 No effect at day 7.

+On 7 DIV, the inhibitor of calcineurin didn’t eliminate the glutamate induced rod formation even though the intracellular Ca2+ concentration rise rapidly after AMPA treatment.

 Introduction